Brand identity definition

 3 famous brands that nail brand identity

-Apple’s always on these kinds of lists for good reason: if you can replace your company’s name with a symbol and still have people recognize you, you’ve won.
+Apple’s always on these kinds of lists for good reason: if you can replace your company’s name with a symbol and still have people recognise you, you’ve won.
 Apple has an iron grip on its brand identity and branding across the board, with a consistently premium, minimalist, and clean look and feel permeating everything from its website to the actual design of its products.

 There’s an elegant ‘no-nonsense’ feel to just about everything IKEA does in terms of brand identity, which is completely intentional and in line with the products they make.
 They also score highly on brand recall tests because they’ve taken the smart step to adorn their physical stores in their striking blue and yellow.